 How to Ensure Your Drone Business is Successful

-With each expense itemized here, we’ll go over a break-even analysis for a brand-new drone business focusing on real estate.
+With each expense itemized here, we’ll go over a break-even analysis for a brand-new drone business focusing on aerial photography in real estate.

-By the end of this, you should have a clear understanding of when your business will start making a profit after all expenses are covered by your services.
+By the end of this, you should have a clear understanding of when your business will start making a profit after all operational overheads and expenses are covered by your drone services.

-The break-even point is how many times you’ll need to provide this service before begin seeing any sort of ROI.
+The break-even point is how many times you’ll need to provide this aerial surveying service before you begin seeing any sort of ROI.

 Fixed costs (monthly)

-With the DJI Mavic 2 full kit, which includes all the batteries and accessories, you can start a business for around $3,000.
+With the DJI Mavic 2 full kit, which includes all the batteries, drone accessories, and add-ons, you can start a business for around $3,000.
+This is a key component in your drone business startup costs.

-By spreading these costs out over 12 months through monthly payments of $250, this dream can become a reality without breaking the bank.
+By spreading these costs out over 12 months through monthly payments of $250, this dream of launching a drone business can become a reality without breaking the bank.

 To be conservative, let’s say it totals $100 per project.